 2. Your safety is our top priority.
 There are many safety checks in place to ensure that all members of your surgical team are fully informed of the care plan designed for your hospital stay.
-As an additional safety measure, we ask that you be a part of this process—this means we will ask you to verify your surgical procedure, and you may be asked the same questions more than once.
-Your surgical site may even be marked by a member of the surgical team, if needed.
+As an additional safety measure, we will ask you to verify your surgical procedure, and you may be asked the same questions more than once.
 These are the recommended practices for all hospitals accredited by the Joint Commission.

 SECOND STOP: Operating Room

 You will be taken to the Operating Room.
 Your family and visitors will be in the family waiting room.
-Someone in your family should report to the volunteer desk to pick up a beeper.
-Your family will be beeped when your doctor is ready to speak with them after your surgery is finished.
+Your doctor will speak with them after your surgery is finished.

 THIRD STOP: Recovery Room